immunefi-team/Bounty_Boosts/Alchemix/31410 - [SC - Medium] Griefing Attack using delegate will expose User....md

 # Griefing Attack using `delegate` will expose User to `100x` Cost to transfer tokens

-Submitted on Sat May 18 2024 11:34:53 GMT-0400 (Atlantic Standard Time) by @Breeje for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 17:34:53 UTC by @Breeje for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31410